 Homeopathy is fun to use and easy to learn – with just a handful of remedies even a beginner can make a big difference to everyday health problems.

-In this Part 2, we progress to using homeopathy for simple acute complaints such as coughs, colds, and headaches where more thought is needed.
+Now, in Part 2, we progress to homeopathy for simple acute complaints such as coughs, colds, and headaches where more thought is needed.
 We have to become ‘super-sleuths’ if treatment is to be successful.

 Looking for Differences

 Colds come in all shapes and sizes.
-While most produce a sore throat and a nasal discharge, these common symptoms – symptoms that everyone has – are of little help in finding the needed remedy.
+Most produce a sore throat and a nasal discharge but these common symptoms are of little help in finding the correct remedy.

-Instead, we have to look for the unique symptoms of the sufferer – those symptoms that are different to ones others experience and which show exactly how their body is trying to overcome their cold.
+We have to look at the unique symptoms of the sufferer – those symptoms that are different to what others experience with a cold.

-For example, the person who looks drowsy, feels weak, and has chills running up their back needs the homeopathic remedy Gelsemium as this remedy matches those symptoms best.
+For example, the person who looks drowsy, feels weak, and has chills running up their back during a cold needs the homeopathic remedy Gelsemium as it best suits that combination of symptoms.

 Asking the Right Questions

-To find that correct remedy we have become super-sleuths and start asking questions.
+To find that correct remedy for an acute complaint, we have start asking questions and observe the symptoms.
 For example:

-- Was the condition triggered by an event, a sudden change of weather, loss of sleep, or an emotional upset?
+- Was the condition triggered by an event, change in weather, loss of sleep, or an emotional upset?

-- Did the complaint have a sudden or slow onset?
+- Did the complaint have a rapid or slow onset?

-- Is the person flushed, pale or ashen and are they restless or weak and tired?
+- Is the person flushed, pale or ashen, or are they restless, weak or tired?

 - Have there been changes to appetite or thirst since the person became sick?
 Do they drink in sips or gulps?
-Do they want hot or cold food and drinks or any particular type and flavour?
+Do they want hot or cold food and drinks or any particular type of food or flavour?

 - Is there a discharge and, if so, what is it’s colour, thickness and quantity like?

-- How well is the person’s mental-emotional state and how well are they coping with their illness?
-For example, are they active, alert, weak, irritable, dependent, or wanting lots of attention and affection?
+- What is the person’s mental-emotional state and how well are they coping with their illness?
+For example, are they active, alert, weak, irritable, dependent, unusually optimistic and happy, or wanting attention and affection?

-For example, many remedies help a throbbing headache but homeopathic Belladonna is one of the few that cures when the headache is also worse for lying down and improves when sitting upright, as these symptoms are distinctive Belladonna modalities.
+For example, many remedies help a throbbing headache but homeopathic Belladonna is one of the few that cures when the headache is worse for lying down and better for sitting upright.
+Both of these modifying symptoms are distinctive Belladonna modalities.

-Modalities are not only valuable for finding the correct remedy but also help us decide between those remedies that seem very similar.
-They should not be overlooked.
+Modalities are valuable for finding the correct remedy or helping us decide between remedies when symptoms seem similar.
+Modalities should not be overlooked.